 Of all the bills, perhaps the most bizarre behaviour occurred during the third reading debate of the Equal Employment (Commonwealth Authorities) Bill of 1987 in the Senate.
-It not only indicated an apparent reversion by the Liberal Opposition with respect to its former positive attitude towards the status of women, but also an astounding gender role-reversal within the Opposition itself on the issue.
-The bill was not accorded a free vote and yet an unprecedented 47% of LPA male senators (but no LPA women senators) crossed the floor to support it.
-Thus, 73% of men senators supported the bill compared with only 60% of women senators.
-All LPA female senators opposed the bill.
+This not only indicated an apparent reversion by the Liberal Opposition with respect to its former positive attitude towards the status of women, but also an astounding gender role-reversal within the Opposition itself on the issue.
+The bill was not accorded a free vote and yet an unprecedented 47 per cent of LP male senators (but no LP women senators) crossed the floor to support it.
+Thus, 73 per cent of men senators supported the bill compared with only 60 per cent of women senators.
+All LP female senators opposed the bill!

 Apart from this single example, however, it is apparent that opposition women MPs are more likely to support legislation designed to improve the status of women, and contentious legislative reform with an ethical or moral dimension, than are their male colleagues.
-This is especially true of the ALP in opposition (and in government) but not quite as clear-cut when the LPA is in opposition as the above example shows.
-In fact, it has often been LPA men including Peter Baume, Jim Carlton, Nick Greiner and Ian Macphee who have been most outspoken in their support for women.31
+This is especially true of the ALP in opposition (and in government) but not quite as clear-cut when the LP is in opposition as the above example shows.
+In fact, it has often been LP men including Peter Baume, Jim

+Carlton, Nick Greiner and Ian Macphee who have been most outspoken in their support for women.32

 The following tables show the votes recorded at the second and third reading of the above bills.
 The figures indicate the percentage of MPs who supported the vote.
 It is divided by opposition, government and other, and each of those by gender.
-Only ALP and LPA percentages appear under opposition and government.
-'Other' includes the NPA and all other parties.
+Only ALP and LP percentages appear under opposition and government.
+'Other' includes the NP and all other parties.